THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 (The Book of Proverbs counsels everyone to keep busy in some useful work.)

-agrarian society there should be common agreement for
+Collective agrarian societies need common agreement for Sabbath-keeping.

 Some Jewish Rabbis accept that seventh-day sabbaths were timed according to